 Whenever you get told you or your child has a dental problem – crossbite or any other issue – it is a cause for concern.
 We hope the information in this article helps you understand this condition better and seek the right treatment.

 - 1 What is a crossbite?

 - 3 Treatment options for crossbite correction

 - 4 What problems can a crossbite cause?

 What is a crossbite?

-Put simply, a crossbite occurs when the top teeth sit on the inside of the bottom teeth or when the upper back teeth overhang the lower teeth too far.
+Put simply, a crossbite occurs when the upper teeth sit on the inside of the lower teeth or when the upper back teeth overhang the lower teeth too far.
 The outward appearance of a crossbite can be an uneven or asymmetrical jaw.

 This condition may be a result of genetic factors, such as overcrowded teeth, or behavioural factors, such as thumb sucking.
 Because there are lots of different ways in which a crossbite can occur, there are also lots of different terms used to describe crossbite teeth.

 There are different ways to classify this condition according to how many teeth are affected, where in the mouth they are, and what position they are in.
 Here is a brief overview of the different terms used to describe a crossbite:

 An anterior crossbite, also known as an underbite, affects the front of the mouth, meaning the upper teeth rest behind the lower teeth at the front.
 There are a few different causes, including: